 In 2010 the City Council designated a site for construction of an Intermodal Transit & Parking Facility to consolidate the "footprint" of downtown and central waterfront parking in conjunction with waterfront park expansion.
-At this time the City has completed final design of this 207-space facility and is in the public bidding process for construction to begin in 2018.
+At this time the City is coordinating final design of this approximately 200-space facility for construction in 2017-2018.